dyninst/dyninst/docs/stackwalk/public/local_var.h.rst

 to the SymtabAPI interface for collecting information about local variables - SymtabAPI handles for functions, local variables, and types are part of this interface.

-A local variable only has a limited scope with-in a target process’ execution.
+A local variable only has a limited scope with-in a target process' execution.
 StackwalkerAPI cannot guarantee that it can collect the correct return value of a local variable from a call stack if the target process is continued after the call stack is collected.

-Finding and collecting the values of local variables is dependent on debugging information being present in a target process’ binary.
+Finding and collecting the values of local variables is dependent on debugging information being present in a target process' binary.
 Not all binaries contain debugging information, and in some cases, such as for binaries built with high compiler optimization levels, that debugging information may be incorrect.